akhilaraop/agentic-jd-generator/README.md

-# Agentic Job Description Generator
+# Overview

-An AI-powered job description generator that uses a multi-agent workflow to create professional, inclusive, and compliant job descriptions.
+**Agentic Job Description Generator** is an AI-powered tool that uses a multi-agent workflow to generate professional, inclusive, and compliant job descriptions.

+- **What it does:**
+  - Leverages multiple specialized AI agents to analyze, clarify, generate, critique, and refine job descriptions.
+  - Produces high-quality, ready-to-use job descriptions with minimal user input.

+- **Why it matters:**
+  - **Faster JD creation:** Automates the process, saving time for hiring managers and HR teams.
+  - **Compliance:** Ensures job descriptions meet legal and industry standards for fairness and inclusivity.
+  - **Inclusivity:** Reviews and revises language to attract a diverse pool of candidates and reduce bias.

 ## Features